(See the end of this post for links to all the posts featuring this condo renovation!)

 When I first went to visit Mr. and Mrs. condo-owner, this is how the dining area was set up:

 Some of the furniture was theirs, but most of it was his mother’s, the prior owner of this 2 bedroom condo.
-(To read more about the history of my friends that bought it from her estate, click here where I go into further detail in this post)
+(To read more about the history of my friends that bought it from her estate, click here for more detail)

 Speaking of furniture, just for the dining room, there were at least 3 sets (maybe 4?) to choose from for this dining area.
 My friends had a couple sets from their large house they had just moved from, plus the set that came with the condo… Or they could have chosen to just buy new dining area furniture too.
 However, we decided on one of the existing sets they had, which I’ll explain a little further down.